dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-snowflake.md

   - <b>Possible causes</b>

-    - This could be transient issue between Snowflake and dbt Cloud.
+    - This could be a transient issue between Snowflake and dbt Cloud.
 When connecting to Snowflake, dbt gets a JWT token valid for only 60 seconds.
 If there's no response from Snowflake within this time, you might see a `JWT token is invalid` error in dbt Cloud.
     -  The public key was not entered correctly in Snowflake.

   - <b>Solutions</b>